ChrisP1118/PreventPwnedPasswords/docs/index.md

 ## How do you keep my password safe?

 Our [privacy policy](privacy-policy.md) explains this in more depth.
 The goal of Prevent Pwned Passwords is to make you more secure, so we are very careful with your data.

+## What is "Have I Been Pwned"?
+Why do they have a list of compromised passwords?

+[Have I Been Pwned](https://haveibeenpwned.com) is a service that monitors data breaches to help people know when an account of theirs may have been compromised or hacked.
+They do not store passwords, and are very carefully about how the data they collect is managed and secured.
+You can read more about that on their [About page](https://haveibeenpwned.com/About).